bluetouch/cgp_crawler/README.markdown

 The Catalog of Government Publications is a collection of all federal publications, administered by the [Government Printing Office](http://www.gpo.gov).
 The CGP includes descriptive records and links to those available online.

 There is a [Web search interface](http://catalog.gpo.gov) for the CGP.
 However, as of this writing, there is not an easy way to get bulk access to the CGP.
-That's we (of the Sunlight Foundation) are crawling the CGP and making the bulk data available.
+That's why we (the Sunlight Foundation) are crawling the CGP and making the bulk data available.

 ## Prerequisites